vanyan12/TestGenerator/README.md

 - Enhance the UI with additional customization options.
 - Support multiple languages for questions.
-- Add question templates for standardized tests (e.g., SAT, ACT).
+- Add question templates for standardized tests.

 ## License